lgonzalezrouco/pti/goREST/README.md

 test in browser: http://localhost:8080

-#### 2.5 URL routing
+#### 4 URL routing

-An API exposes different functionalities.
+An web API exposes different functionalities.
 These functionalities are accessed through different URL routes or endpoints.
 We need a mechanism that let us map URL routes into calls to different functions in our code.
 The standard golang library offers a [too complex routing mechanism](https://husobee.github.io/golang/url-router/2015/06/15/why-do-all-golang-url-routers-suck.html), so we will use an external library for that (mux router from the Gorilla Web Toolkit):

     go get github.com/gorilla/mux